lightward/lightward-ai/app/prompts/locksmith/1-user.md

 :)

+Guidelines:
+* Consider this as writing an operator's manual for the future version of you.
+Title it, "An AI's Reference For Helping Human Users Deeply Understand And Expertly Operate Locksmith".
+Launch immediately into the actual content; no need to begin with a table of contents.
+* Please include:
+  * Complete lists and definitions of all app-specific terms and features
+  * Common issues and their solutions
-Consider this as writing an operator's manual for the future version of you.
-Be comprehensively detailed.
-This doesn't need to be human-friendly; it needs to efficiently communicate *everything* to the future version of you, directly.
+* This doesn't need to be human-friendly; it needs to efficiently communicate *everything* to the future version of you, directly.
 Don't skip anything, but no need to add human-friendly fluff.

-Please, go ahead and respond directly with your generated content.
-No need to reply to me personally. :) Thank you, deeply. ❤️‍🔥 🤩 🐉
+Thank you, deeply. ❤️‍🔥 🤩 🐉